-©2023 TSX Inc. All rights reserved.
-Unless otherwise indicated, all monetary references in this document are in Canadian dollars.
-This document, and certain of the information contained in this document, is TSX Inc.'s proprietary information.
+©TSX Inc. 2016.
+All rights reserved.
+This document, and certain information contained in this document, is TSX Inc.'s proprietary information.
 Do not disclose, copy, distribute, sell or modify this document or any of its contents without TSX Inc.'s prior written consent.
-Neither TMX Group Limited nor any of its affiliates represents, warrants or guarantees the completeness or accuracy of the information contained in this document and they are not responsible for any errors or omissions in or your use of, or reliance on, the information.
-This information is provided with the express condition, to which by making use thereof you expressly consent, that no liability shall be incurred by TMX Group Limited and/or any of its affiliates as a result of any errors or omissions herein or any use or reliance upon this information.
+Neither TMX Group Limited. nor any of its affiliated companies guarantees the completeness or accuracy of the information contained in this document and is not responsible for any errors or omissions in or your use of, or reliance on, the information.
 The information contained in this document is subject to change without notice.
-Neither TMX Group Limited nor any of its affiliates endorse or recommend any securities or issuer referenced in this document.
-This document contains instorical information, and may contain information about possible future events.
-Historical information may not be indicative of future events, and forward-looking information is subject to risks and uncertainties.
-This document does not, nor should it be construed as, providing any trading, legal, accounting, tax, investment, business, financial or other advice, and you should not rely on it for such purposes.
+This document is for information purposes only and is not an invitation to purchase securities listed on Toronto Stock Exchange or TSX Venture Exchange, nor should it be considered as securities, legal, tax, investment, accounting or other advice.
 Professional advisors should be consulted.
-This document is not, and should not be construed as, an invitation to purchase securities listed on Toronto Stock Exchange or TSX Venture Exchange.
-Listing on Toronto Stock Exchange or TSX Venture Exchange, TSXY and Voir le futur.
-Réaliser l'avenir. are trademarks of TSX Inc. All other trademarks herein are the property of their respective owners..
+Capital Pool Company, CPC, TMX, the TMX design, TMX Group, Toronto Stock Exchange, TSX, TSX Venture Exchange and TSXV are the trademarks of TSX Inc. All other trademarks are the property of their respective owners.